FareHarbor/fareharbor-docs/external-api/endpoints.md

   A formatted string that can be shown to customers.

 Note: the `arrival` property will have a `null` value if pickup information is available.

+### Orders

+Orders are a way of grouping collections of bookings, so that they can be created or cancelled as a block.

+A booking can belong to an order, but it doesn't have to.
+An order can include any number of bookings.

+Example of the `order` property for a booking that does not belong to an order:

+    {
+        "booking": {
+            "pk": 456,
+            "order": null,
+            ...
+        }
+    }

+Example of the `order` property for a booking that *does* belong to an order:

+    {
+        "booking": {
+            "pk": 456,
+            "order": {
+              "display_id": "ABTT"
+            },
+            ...
+        }
+    }

+When `order` is not `null`, `order` is an object that provides the following property:

+* `display_id`: `string`

+  A unique identifier for the order.

+Note that this API does not currently provide a way to create orders.